tsaishien-chen/Speech_Recognition_System/README.md

 ```
 python3 train.py
 ```
-to train the speech recognition model.
+to execute data-preprocessing and  train the speech recognition model.

 ### III.
 Predict
 run